KSneijders/AoE2ScenarioParser/docs/cheatsheets/area.md

 .center_bounded(x, y)

 Moves the selection center to a given position on the map.
 This function makes sure it cannot go over the edge of the map.
-The selection will be forced against the edge of the map but the selection will not be decreased.
+The selection will be forced against the edge of the map and the selection will not be decreased in size.

 |Parameter|Type|Default|Description|
 |-|-|-|-|